-We presently have eight full-time employees and two part-time employees, and make extensive use of third party contractors, consultants, and advisors to perform many of our present activities.
+We presently have eight full-time employees and one part-time employee, and make extensive use of third party contractors, consultants, and advisors to perform many of our present activities.
 We expect to increase the number of our employees as we increase our operations.